rsupak/tc-challenges/Sorting/sorting_algos/README.md

 Bucket sort divides the comparables into buckets, sorts each bucket using another sorting algorithm to sort the now smaller collections in each bucket, then concatenates the buckets into one larger array, sorted.

+Heap sort utilizes the max heap data structure to quickly identify the maximum value in the array in order to place it in the largest available array index, ultimately ordering the array from smallest to largest.
+The heap_sort algorithm is a much more efficient sorting algorithm than bubblesort and bucketsort.

 ## Prerequisites
 1. Ruby 2.5.x
-  1. Bundler
+2. Bundler
-1. Rspec
+3. Rspec

 ## Local Deployment
 ```bash